The Lockhorns

 The Lockhorns is a United States single-panel cartoon created September 9, 1968 by Bill Hoest and originally distributed by King Features Syndicate to 500 newspapers in 23 countries.
-The Lockhorns joined Andrews McMeel Syndication (AMS) January 1, 2024 and continues to appear in hundreds of newspapers worldwide and online through websites including AMS's GoComics!
+The Lockhorns joined Andrews McMeel Syndication (AMS) January 1, 2024 and continues to appear in hundreds of newspapers worldwide and online through websites including AMS's GoComics.
 After Hoest's death in 1988 the comic panel was continued by his wife Bunny Hoest and cartoonist John Reiner.
-In 2017 Hoest donated the archives of more than 37,000 of her cartoons - including The Lockhorns, Howard Huge and others - to Adelphi University where she obtained a Bachelor of Arts degree and an honorary doctorate.
+In 2017 Hoest donated the archives of more than 37,000 of her cartoons - including The Lockhorns, Howard Huge and others - to Adelphi University, where she obtained a Bachelor of Arts degree and an honorary doctorate.

 Premise

-The Lockhorns presents the ups and downs of committed relationships through the lens of the married couple Loretta and Leroy Lockhorn.
-The two exchange witty barbs and sarcastic quips all while demonstrating their deep love and affection for each other.
-Through thick and thin, couples counseling and Leroy's occasional trips to the bar, Loretta and Leroy exemplify the enduring nature of their relationship, bound together "til death do us part."
+The Lockhorns presents the ups and downs of committed relationships through the lens of the married couple Loretta and Leroy Lockhorn, who constantly bicker.

 The strip initially was titled The Lockhorns of Levittown, and many of the businesses and institutions depicted in the strip are real places located in or near Huntington, New York, on the North Shore of Long Island.
 "When we use names, we get permission," Bunny Hoest said in 2019.
 “Dr. [Harold] Blog was our doctor for many years.
 He passed away.
 We still use him.
 He stays alive in the comic."
 Anticipating national syndication, Bunny Hoest suggested shortening the title to The Lockhorns.

 It began as a single-panel daily on September 9, 1968, with the Sunday feature launched April 9, 1972.
 The Sunday feature employs an unusual layout that grouped together several single-panel cartoons.